Turgay Uzer

 and classical mechanics, in the context of chaos is considered to be novel in molecular and theoretical physics and chemistry.

+Early 2000s, his interest in complexity of Human language scripts and anthropological complexity lead to studies in Maya Code and scripts..
+Along these lines, Ben Finney's works was quite influential for him to study Maya and SETI.
+He is also interested in the anthropology of oil wrestling and other ancient olympic and modern inceptions, such as Power Slap within UFC family.

 Academic career

 Turgay Uzer completed his bachelor's degree at Turkey's prestigious Middle East Technical University.
-According to Harvard University Library his doctoral thesis was entitled "Photon and electron interactions with diatomic molecules."
+According to Harvard University Library his doctoral thesis was entitled "Photon and Electron Interactions with Diatomic Molecules."
 He defended his dissertation and graduated from Harvard University in 1979.